 - the journey can be completed within four hours of when the livestock standstill was declared, and

-- the destination is either another farm, a feedlot or an abattoir, or you are returning livestock to their place of pick-up or origin.
+- the destination is either another farm, a feedlot, an abattoir, saleyard, knackery or you are returning livestock to their place of pick-up or origin.

 All livestock at saleyards must be secured.
 Livestock may be moved within a saleyard, but must not be removed, except under permit issued by an Inspector of Livestock.

-Managers of saleyards remain responsible for the operations within the saleyard facility and the overall welfare of the livestock.
-Saleyard operators/managers retain the duty of care for the animals and must make provision to continue to provide appropriate feed, water, and shelter for their livestock.
+Managers of saleyards, abattoirs and knackeries remain responsible for the operations within the saleyard facility and the overall welfare of the livestock.
+Operators/managers retain the duty of care for the animals and must make provision to continue to provide appropriate feed, water, and shelter for their livestock.
 In transit, the transporter is responsible for the welfare of the animals.

 Livestock vehicles (empty) may leave a saleyard premises only after wash-down.

-People and the drivers of empty livestock vehicles may leave the premises once they have been advised by the facility manager or Agriculture Victoria on-site staff of appropriate disinfection practices to undertake before or when they return home and are advised not to have contact with livestock for the next three days.
+People and the drivers of empty livestock vehicles may leave the premises once they have been advised by the facility manager or Agriculture Victoria on-site staff of appropriate disinfection practices to undertake before or when they return home.

 Animals already on the way to slaughter when the standstill is declared may continue to the relevant processing facility provided that the journey began and will end in Victoria and can be completed within 4 hours.
 Animals already at a slaughterhouse would continue to be slaughtered.